geekygiganerd/Find-Word/README.md

 $ java FindWord texts/short.txt
 ```

-where `short.txt` is the text file in the folder `text`.
+Here `short.txt` is the text file in the folder `text`.
 Since the `main()` method accepts a String array named `args` as parameter, `texts/short.txt` is stored as the first element int the array, i.e. `args[0] = "texts/short,txt"`.
+This element is then used to create a File object named `textfile`.

-The search-word must be entered by the user upon being prompted and stored in the variable `word`.
+The search-word must be entered by the user upon being prompted and stored in the variable `word` using a Scanner object `scan`.

 ### Scan

-The next important step is to scan each line through the text
+The next important step is to scan each line from the text file.
+This is done using a Scanner object `scan` created for the File object `textFile`.

+Within the `[while-loop](https://www.w3schools.com/java/java_while_loop.asp)` the `hasNextLine()` method of the Scanner class is used to check if `scan` has another line, if so then the line is stored in a String variable `text`.

+`text` is searched through to find the occurrences of `word` using the user-defined `find()` method, which returns the count of occurrenes.
+This returned integer value is then added to the variable `occurrences` which was initially set to 0.

+This process is repeated using the loop to find the total number of times `word` appeared in `textfile`.

 ### Count

+To count the number of times `word` appeared `text` the user-defined `find()` method is called by Reference (using the class object `obj`) in `main()` method. `find()` accepts two String arguments: the search-word and the line of text respectively.

+You must apply your logic in the `for-loop` to go through each word in `text` and count the number of times `word` has appeared in it.
+For this purpose you may have to extract each character from `text` and concatenate them to `tmp` a temporary variable created to temporarily store one word at a time from `text`.
+This can be done using the String function [charAt()](https://docs.oracle.com/javase/8/docs/api/java/lang/CharSequence.html#charAt-int-)

 ### Display

+You must understand the entire process correctly.
+The main() method is almost complete and you are not expected to change it much, your task is to:

-You must complete the TODOs in `FindWord.java` and fill up all the `//...`.
-The main() function is almost complete, you must implement your logic in `find()` method to find the total number of times the `word` has appeared in each line of text and also complete the `display()` method.
+- complete the TODOs in `FindWord.java` and fill up all the `//...`
+- implement your logic in `find()` method to find the total number of times the `word` has appeared in each line of text
+- complete the `display()` method.

 ## Usage